Imperial Japanese Navy: Naval buildup and tensions with Russia

-The program for a 260,000-ton navy to be completed over a ten-year period in two stages of construction, with the total cost being ¥280 million, was approved by the cabinet in late 1895 and funded by the Diet in early 1896.
-Of the total warship acquisitions accounted for just over ¥200 million.
-The first stage would begin in 1896 and be completed by 1902; the second would run from 1897 to 1905.
-The program was financed significantly from the Chinese indemnity secured after the First Sino-Japanese War.
+The program for a 260,000-ton navy, to be completed over a ten-year period in two stages of construction, and with a total cost of ¥280 million, was approved by the cabinet in late 1895 and funded by the Diet in early 1896.
+Of the total, warship acquisitions accounted for just over ¥200 million.
+The first stage would begin in 1896 and be completed by 1902, and the second was projected to run from 1897 to 1905.
+The program was largely financed via indemnities secured from the Chinese after the First Sino-Japanese War.
 This was used to fund the bulk of the naval expansion, roughly ¥139 million, with public loans and existing government revenue providing the rest of the financing required over the ten years of the program.
-Japan's industrial resources at the time were inadequate for the construction of a fleet of armored warships domestically, as the country was still in the process of developing and acquiring the industrial infrastructure for the construction of major naval vessels.
-Consequently, the overwhelming majority was built in British shipyards.
+Japan's industrial resources at the time were inadequate to construct a fleet of armored warships wholly domestically, as the country was still in the process of acquiring the industrial infrastructure necessary for the construction of major naval vessels.
+Consequently, the overwhelming majority of new Japanese warships at this time were built in British shipyards.
 With the completion of the fleet, Japan would become the fourth strongest naval power in the world in a single decade.
-In 1902, Japan formed an alliance with Britain, the terms of which stated that if Japan went to war in the Far East and that a third power entered the fight against Japan, then Britain would come to the aid of the Japanese.
-This was a check to prevent any third power from intervening militarily in any future war with Russia.
+In 1902, Japan formed an alliance with Britain, which stipulated that if Japan went to war in the Far East and that a third power entered the fight against Japan, then Britain would come to the aid of the Japanese.
+This was intended to act as a check to any third power intervening militarily in any future Japanese war with Russia.